mwinckler/git_intro/git/01_slide.md

 [`.gitignore`](http://help.github.com/ignore-files/): A special file telling Git what to ignore.

 Note that `.gitignore` will not ignore files that you've already told Git to care about.

 <!SLIDE >

-# Does Git Care About [filename]?

-Git only keeps track of files it knows and cares about.

-<!SLIDE >